Search

 Introduction

 Business administration is the process of managing the business operations of an organisation by organizing people, utilizing resources and implementing various decisions for achieving the organizational goals.
 The administration process involves six functions viz.
 Planning, organizing, staffing, directing, budgeting and controlling.
-It is an universal process and followed in every organization irrespective of its industry, size of operation, country of origin etc. This report covers problem-solving techniques, role of share-holders in the problem-solving, decision-making process, the importance of feedback, scope and scale of problem, courses of action to resolve, organizational and legal constraints in problem-solving, recommendations to solve business problems and approach to problem-solving.
+It is a universal process and is followed in every organization irrespective of its industry, size of operation, country of origin etc. This report covers problem-solving techniques, the role of shareholders in problem-solving, the decision-making process, the importance of feedback, the scope and scale of problems, courses of action to resolve, organizational and legal constraints in problem-solving, recommendations to solve business problems and approaches to problem-solving.

 Main Body